panva/jose/docs/jwks/remote/interfaces/RemoteJWKSetOptions.md

 • `optional` **timeoutDuration?**: `number`

 Timeout (in milliseconds) for the HTTP request.
 When reached the request will be aborted and the verification will fail.
+Must be a non-negative integer.
 Default is 5000 (5 seconds).